 Wiltshire Police developed its own set of values and behaviours in 2012, which were a vital driver of our organisational culture.
 In April 2018 the College of Policing, as part of a wider piece of work, brought a new values framework into policing across the whole country.
 This set out nationally recognised behaviours and values, to provide a consistent foundation for a range of local and national processes.

 This framework ensures that there are clear expectations of everyone working in policing which in turn will lead to standards being raised for the benefit and safety of the public.

 "Values are at the heart of everything we do in the police service, they have to be lived and role modelled every single day to be truly meaningful.

-"Our values reflect the principles that underpin the Code of Ethics and our officers, staff and volunteers know how important it is that we uphold the Code and live by the values to truly earn and maintain the trust of our community."
+"The values reflect the principles that underpin the national Code of Ethics for policing, and our officers, staff and volunteers know how important it is that we uphold the Code and live by the values to truly earn and maintain the trust of our communities."

-The values of the police service are Impartiality, Public Service, Transparency and Integrity.
+The values of the police service are Impartiality, Integrity, Public Service and Transparency.